joshfrench/om-wiki-fork/Intermediate-Tutorial.md

             "Edit"))))))
 ```

 Take the time to read through and understand this code.
-Again it's
+It's almost
-almost identical to the previous with the except that we take `data`
+identical to the previous version with the exception that we take
-which is a map cursor.
-We also take an `edit-key` and the `on-edit`
+`data` which is a map cursor.
+We also take an `edit-key` and the
-callback via `opts`.
+`on-edit` callback via `opts`.

-We now have generic editable component that doesn't require us to hack
+We now have a generic editable component that doesn't require us to hack
 JavaScript strings.

-When the user commit a change we want to communicate this back to the
+When the user commits a change we want to communicate this back to the
 server:

 ```clj